 The proposed ESPR is submitted to the Council and European Parliament for amendment and adoption, and follows the regular legislative procedure.
 Once the ESPR is adopted, the current Ecodesign Directive 2009/125 will be repealed.
 To facilitate a smooth transition, the Commission initiated an ecodesign and energy labelling working plan for 2022-2024.
 This shall ensure that, for example, existing multiannual working plans under the current Ecodesign directive can continue or be expanded where necessary.

 In addition, new products will be covered under the ESPR working plans.
-To facilitate the selection of categories of products to be included in the framework at its first steps, a public consultation will be organized by the end of 2022.
+To facilitate the selection of categories of products to be included in the framework at its first steps, a public consultation will be organised by the end of 2022.
 Textiles, furniture, mattresses, tyres, detergents, paints, lubricants, iron, steel and aluminium were already identified as suitable categories in a preliminary assessment by the Commission.